T: 780-322-3831 | F: 780-322-3000 | Email: email@example.com

 Pests in Alberta

-The Agricultural Pest Act provides authority for the Minister to declare as a pest or nuisances any animal, bird, insect, plant or disease which negatively impacts the environment and/or agricultural production.
+The Agricultural Pest Act provides authority for the Minister to declare as a pest or nuisance any animal, bird, insect, plant or disease which negatively impacts the environment and/or agricultural production.

 Legislation enables inspectors and local authorities to deal with these Pests & Nuisances.